 Since 2010, the personal loans sector has seen a sharp increase in the number of lenders and significant shifts in the market share of unsecured installment loan balances.

-Although all lender types (save those in TransUnion’s tiny but growing “Others” category) have lost ground to Fintech lenders, traditional finance companies were the biggest losers with a 19% drop in market share from 2010 to 2019.
+Although all lender types (save those in TransUnion’s tiny but growing “Others” category) have lost ground to fintech lenders, traditional finance companies were the biggest losers with a 16% drop in market share from 2013 to 2022.

 What is a fintech lender?